nicolasdugue/DirectedLouvain/README.md

 Several options are available, among which:
 + `-f` path to the input graph (edgelist or binary format (`.bin`))
-+ `-w` to indicate that the input graph is weighted
++ `-g` value of the resolution parameter: the algorithm favors larger communities if less than 1 and smaller otherwise
 + `-n` to indicate that the input graph is correctly numbered (from `0` to `n-1`)
 + `-r` for reproducibility purposes: the renumbered graph is stored on hard drive.
++ `-s` for disabling randomness: the algorithm will consider vertices from `0` to `n-1`

 More options and information are provided using `./bin/community`